marsroversuom/.github/profile/README.md

       <td><em>Software/Electrical Lead</em></td>
     </tr>
     <tr>
       <td>Founded the project from scratch, secured funding, faculty advisors and 20+ student members.
-Led development across the project, managing project timeline and task delegation </td>
+Led development across the project, managing project timeline and task delegation.
+Sourced electrical parts for the project. </td>
       <td>Manages the main CAD files and advises on design ideas.
 Creates optimised and resource-friendly designs compatible with 3D-printing and assembly with minimum fixtures and support. </td>
-      <td>Helps code software that manages the signals between the rover, computer and motors, ensuring that all the components communicate to each other effectively.</td>
+      <td>Coded software that manages the signals and PWM between the rover, computer and motors, ensuring that all the components communicate to each other effectively.
+Helped make a functional design for the arm of the rover from scratch.</td>
     </tr>
   </tbody>
 </table>